-As the acceleration is the second derivative of the position, also the velocity and the position of an object can be determined with this information.
-The setup of a piezoelectric acceleration sensor is illustrated in Figure 7-8: the measuring object with the mass m is fixed onto the piezoelement.
-When a Force is applied on the measuring object it can be measured with the aid of the deformation of the piezoelement.
+As acceleration is the second derivative of the position, the velocity and position of an object can also be determined with this information.
+The setup of a piezoelectric acceleration sensor is illustrated in Figure 7-8.
+The measuring object with the mass m is fixed onto the piezoelectric element.
+When a force is applied to the measuring object, it can be measured with the aid of the deformation of the piezoelectric element.
 Equation 7.20 can then be used to determine the acceleration as a function of time.

 Figure 7-8: Acceleration measurement with piezoelectric elements.